liuxin0824/DEG_rebuttal/README.md

 ## Section4.
 Hyper-parameters sensitivity experiments.

 Regarding the coefficients among different rewards, our goal was to scale them to a similar order of magnitude (range from 10 to 100), which results in good performance.
-We first change the weighing between coarse-grained reward and fine-grained reward, the results below demonstrate that a similar order of magnitude can better scale these two terms.
+We first change the weighing between coarse-grained reward and fine-grained reward in DEG, the results below demonstrate that a similar order of magnitude can better scale these two terms.

 ![Example Image](image/alphabeta.png)

-Then, we change the coefficient of the success sparse reward, as shown below.
+Then, we change the coefficient of the success sparse reward in DEG+ (DEG+ = DEG + success sparse reward), as shown below.
 The larger weights results in better performance, which is consistent with our intuitation, while 10 is enough for effective learning.

 ![Example Image](image/theta.png)